isaacl16/abc-book-backend/README.md

     * `middleware/`: Contains middleware for handling authentication
     * `models/`: Contains the Mongoose models for the User, Book and User objects
     * `node_modules`: Contains downloaded packages
-    * `routes/`: Contains the Express.js routes for handling the CRUD
+    * `routes/`: Contains the Express.js routes for handling the CRUD APIs
     * `utils`: Contains utility functions
     * `index.js`: The entry point of the application, where the server is started and the routes are imported.
     * `.env`: Contains environment configuration settings

 ## API Design

+A reference to the APIs has been uploaded to the project.
+Click [here]("https://github.com/isaacl16/abc-book-backend/blob/master/ABC-Book.postman_collection.json") to view.

 ### Users
 * `GET /users`: Retrieves a list of all users (including pagination)